Subscribe to Our Blog

 Figure 3.
 With the CleanPeaks function in software, offsets are applied to the raw Raman spectra for much clearer visualization.
 The spectra are also flatter overall.

 SNV is your best bet, but much of your work will involve some combination of SNV and baselining at different ranges, to see if anything meaningful is happening.
 We’ll often spend considerable effort trying different approaches and looking for patterns.

 For larger data sets of known conditions, Raman outputs can be used as training data for PCA correlations and more intricate statistical analysis.
 Another option is to use machine learning, but that also usually needs some pre-processing to make the inputs meaningful.

 Ocean Insight offers expertise in all of these spectral numerical techniques as well as deployable machine learning.
 We are eager to learn about your application and provide you the insight you need to turn your spectral data into meaningful answers.

 Raman spectroscopy uses scattering of laser light to probe molecular structure.
 Of every million photons scattered, a single photon will interact with the vibrational states of a sample molecule and emit light of a different wavelength.

-Learn more tips from Dr. Bauer and others on Raman spectroscopy and its applications by listening to the Raman episode of our Applied Spectral Knowledge podcast series.
+Learn more tips from Ocean Insight's Dr. Amy Bauer and others on Raman spectroscopy and its applications in the Raman episode of our Applied Spectral Knowledge podcast series.